MuhammadMouostafa/object-oriented-programming/3-inheritance/1-inheritance.md

 You can clearly see that the above process results in duplication of the same code 3 times.
 This increases the chances of error and data redundancy.
 To avoid this type of situation, inheritance is used.
 If we create a class Vehicle and write these three functions in it and inherit the rest of the classes from the vehicle class, then we can simply avoid the duplication of data and increase re-usability.
-Look at the below diagram in which the three classes are inherited from vehicle class:

 ![](/assets/images/inheritance.png)

 Using inheritance, we have to write the functions only one time instead of three times as we have inherited the rest of the three classes from the base class (Vehicle).
 Implementing inheritance in C++: For creating a sub-class that is inherited from the base class we have to follow the below syntax.

-### Derived Classes:
-A Derived class is defined as the class derived from the base class.
 ### Syntax:
 ```
 class  <derived_class_name> : <access-specifier> <base_class_name>